-(A) All Bedrooms, the dining room and living room in Units must be wired with current cabling technology for data and phone;

-- (B) Laundry connections;

-- (C) Exhaust/vent fans (vented to the outside) in the bathrooms;

-- (D) Screens on all operable windows;

-- (E) Disposal (not required for USDA);

-(F) Energy-Star or equivalently rated dishwasher; Rehabilitation Developments exempt from dishwasher if one was not originally in the Unit;

-(G) Energy-Star or equivalently rated refrigerator;

-(H) Oven/Range;

-(I) Blinds or window coverings for all windows;

-(J) At least one Energy-Star or equivalently rated ceiling fan per Unit;

-(K) Energy-Star or equivalently rated lighting in all Units;

-(L) All areas of the Unit (excluding exterior storage space on an outdoor patio/balcony) must have heating and air-conditioning;

-(M) Adequate parking spaces consistent with local code including a waiver or variance thereof, unless there is no local code, in which case the requirement would be one and a half spaces per Unit for non-Elderly Developments and one space per Unit for Elderly Developments.
+- (A) All Bedrooms, the dining room and living room in Units must be wired with current cabling technology for data and phone; - (B) Laundry connections; - (C) Exhaust/vent fans (vented to the outside) in the bathrooms; - (D) Screens on all operable windows; - (E) Disposal (not required for USDA Rehabilitation); - (F) Energy-Star or equivalently rated dishwasher; Rehabilitation Developments exempt from dishwasher if one was not originally in the Unit; - (G) Energy-Star or equivalently rated refrigerator; - (H) Oven/Range; - (I) Blinds or window coverings for all windows; - (J) At least one Energy-Star or equivalently rated ceiling fan per Unit; - (K) Energy-Star or equivalently rated lighting in all Units; - (L) All areas of the Unit (excluding exterior storage space on an outdoor patio/balcony) must have heating and air-conditioning; - (M) Adequate parking spaces consistent with local code-including a waiver or variance thereof, unless there is no local code, in which case the requirement would be one and a half spaces per Unit for non-Elderly Developments and one space per Unit for Elderly Developments.
 The minimum number of required spaces must be available to the tenants at no cost.
-If parking requirements under local code rely on car sharing or similar arrangements, the LURA will require the Owner to provide the service at no cost to the tenants throughout its term;

-(N) Energy-Star or equivalently rated windows (for Rehabilitation Developments, only if windows are planned to be replaced as part of the scope of work); and
+If parking requirements under local code rely on car sharing or similar arrangements, the LURA will require the Owner to provide the service at no cost to the tenants throughout its termthe Affordability Period.
+If a waiver or variance of local code parking requirements has been requested then evidence to that effect must be included in the Application; - (N) Energy-Star or equivalently rated windows (for Rehabilitation Developments, only if windows are planned to be replaced as part of the scope of work); and - (O) Adequate accessible parking spaces consistent with the requirements of the 2010 ADA Standards with the exceptions listed in "Nondiscrimination on the Basis of Disability in Federally Assisted Programs and Activities" 79 FR 29671, the Texas Accessibility

-(O) Adequate accessible parking spaces consistent with the requirements of the 2010 ADA Standards with the exceptions listed in "Nondiscrimination on the Basis of Disability in Federally Assisted Programs and Activities" 79 FR 29671, the Texas Accessibility Standards, and if covered by the Fair Housing Act, HUD's Fair Housing Act Design Manual.
+Standards, and if covered by the Fair Housing Act, HUD's Fair Housing Act Design Manual.